gregology/gregology.github.io/_posts/2009-03-24-transcend.md

 categories:
   - Uncategorized
 ---
 Transcend your physical body through your works.
-Da Vinci&#8217;s skills exists in the Mona Lisa, a part of him will exist while she does.
+Da Vinci's skills exists in the Mona Lisa, a part of him will exist while she does.